FedericoBaldi/Courses-exercises/Ethereum Blockchain Developer Bootcamp With Solidity/README.md

     JavaScript VM - on web testing environment provided by Remix → fast, easy, but not 100% under control and editable.

-    Injected Web 3 - by MetaMask use real Ethereum BlockChain or testing public BlockChains → close to real-world scenario, but slow
+    Injected Web 3 - by MetaMask use real Ethereum BlockChain or testing public BlockChains → close to a real-world scenario, but slow

     Web3 Provider - by using [Ganache](https://trufflesuite.com/ganache), you can have a local BlockChain and debug on it. → fast, medium complicated, more flexible, and editable.

+- Debugging

+    If you go to the compilation tab and compile a smart contract you can click on “Compilation Details”.
+Here you can find everything related to the contract.

+    Once you interact with a smart contract you can see every transaction detail in the console.

+    It could be useful to activate the plugin “Debugger”, it will enable you to go step by step in your functions. it shows you *after* it happens, not *while* it happens. it shows you gas costs per step.

 ## Blockchain Nodes